-Many ask is the rapture biblical and the answer is yes.
-You will not find the word, but you will find the teaching.
+Many ask, “is the rapture biblical?”
+The short answer is yes!
+You will not find the word “rapture” in the Bible.
+However, you will find the teaching.
 The rapture describes the snatching away of the church (Christians).

 2. 1 Corinthians 15:50-52 I declare to you, brothers and sisters, that flesh and blood cannot inherit the kingdom of God, nor does the perishable inherit the imperishable.
 Listen, I tell you a mystery: We will not all sleep, but we will all be changed in a flash, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, the dead will be raised imperishable, and we will be changed.

 3. Matthew 24:29-31 (NASB) “But immediately after the tribulation of those days the sun will be darkened, and the moon will not give its light, and the stars will fall from the sky, and the powers of the heavens will be shaken.
 30 And then the sign of the Son of Man will appear in the sky, and then all the tribes of the earth will mourn, and they will see the Son of Man coming on the clouds of the sky with power and great glory.
 31 And He will send forth His angels with a great trumpet blast, and they will gather together His elect from the four winds, from one end of the sky to the other.”